Kansas City Blues (1885–1901): 1901 Western League

-In 1901, the Kansas City Blues American League franchise relocated to become the Washington Senators, with Jim Manning managing the Senators to a 60–71 record in the first major league season of the American League.
-The minor league Kansas City Blues franchise was reformed and the team rejoined the eight–team 1901 Western League.
-Returning to Western League play, the Blues won the 1901 Western League championship.
-The Blues finished the 1901 season with a 79–44 record under manager George Tebeau, finishing 10.0 games ahead of the second place St. Paul Saints in the final league standings.
+In 1901, the Kansas City Blues franchise relocated to become the Washington Senators, with Manning managing the Senators to a 60–71 record in the first major league season of the American League.
+A minor league Kansas City Blues franchise was reformed and the team rejoined the eight-team Western League.
+Returning to Western League play, the Blues won the 1901 championship.
+The Blues finished the season with a 79–44 record under manager George Tebeau, 10 games ahead of second place St. Paul Saints in the final league standings.

-In 1902, the Kansas City Blue Stockings franchise was formed by Jim Manning and Kid Nichols to continue play in the Western League, while the Kansas City Blues franchise became members of the American Association.
+In 1902, the Kansas City Blue Stockings franchise was formed by Manning and Kid Nichols to continue play in the Western League, while the Kansas City Blues franchise became members of the American Association.

 The ballparks

 The Kansas City Blues and Cowboys teams played home games at Exposition Park.
 The ballpark was located at Truman Avenue & Montgall Avenue, Kansas City, Missouri.

 On August 28, 1894, Exposition Park was site of one of the first night games when the Kansas City Blues hosted the Sioux City Cornhuskers.
 3,000 fans were in attendance for the night game.

 The 1887, Kansas City Cowboys were noted to have played home games at Association Park.
 The ballpark was located at Lydia Avenua and Tracy Avenue, Kansas City, Missouri.

 In 1899, the Kansas City Blues played some home games at Parade Park.
 The park is still in use today as a public park with a major league baseball academy.
-The site is at 1600 Buck O'Neill Way, Kansas City Missouri, located just behind the Negro Leagues Baseball Museum.
+The site is at 1600 Buck O'Neill Way, Kansas City, Missouri, located just behind the Negro Leagues Baseball Museum.